datacarpentry/semester-biology/exercises/Basic-1-R.md

 ---

-The number of birds banded at a series of sampling sites has been counted by your field crew and entered into the following list.
-The first item in each sublist is an alphanumeric code for the site and the second value is the number of birds banded.
-Cut and paste the list into your assignment and then answer the following questions by printing them to the screen.
+The number of birds banded at a series of sampling sites has been counted by your field crew.
+The data are organized in two vectors.
+The first vector contains the alphanumeric code for each site and the second vector contains the number of birds banded per site.
+Cut and paste the vectors into your assignment and then answer the following questions by printing them to the screen.

     sites <- c("A1", "A2", "A3", "A4", "A5", "A6", "A7", "A8",
                      "B1", "B2", "B3", "B4", "B5", "B6", "B7", "B8",